shuvbhamm/Job-Portal-Website-using-Django/README.md

 >To run this project on your local environment follow these steps :
 >
-#### Make sure have the latest version of Python is installed in your system by using this command in your terminal
+#### Make sure the latest version of Python is installed in your system by using this command in your terminal
 ```console
 python --version
 ```